michaelbourne/Custom-Icons-for-Elementor/README.txt

 == Description ==

 Enables the user to add their own custom icons to the built in Elementor icon controls and elements, thereby removing the reliance on FontAwesome and providing a better opportunity for branding with custom icon sets on your websites.
 Works exclusively through the use of Fontello's free icon font service.

 = Plugin Features =

-*   Add unlimited icons and SVG icons to your website
+*   Add unlimited icons and SVG icons to your website via Fontello
-*   Upload multiple icon packs from Fontello
-*   View the icons in each uploaded pack, delete individually if desired
+*   View the icons in each uploaded pack, delete individual packs if desired
-*   Use icons anywhere you would normally with the default Elementor icon selector
+*   Use icons anywhere you would normally with the default Elementor icon selectors

 Please note, this plugin requires the Elementor Page Builder to be installed and active.
 [Elementor is a free plugin](https://en-ca.wordpress.org/plugins/elementor/).